 The one big change is that they now offer a lower cost model, the MX Series, which still has many of the features and has front-facing speakers (sound is a frequent complaint on many of the boards.
 The latest 7000 series boards offer a built-in Android OS, Chromium browser, Smart Kapp iQ (shared whiteboard) for shared writing, built-in Notebook, a PDF viewer, SMART Lab, SMART Amp, Airplay, Google Cast, and Windows screen sharing.
 You can even write on those shared screens with an ink layer.
 You can connect multiple other inputs as well and the display allows for 16 touch points and at least 6 tools to be used simultaneously.
 For less expensive options they have their smaller 6000 series and non-touch 2000 series.
 Check out a comparison of their models.

 Tequipment (Teq) is the company that sells and services SMARTBoardsin New York City, but they now offer much more including MakerBot and Ultimaker 3D printers, a variety of classroom robots as well as pi-top computers.
 After issues a few years ago, their service continues to improve and their training is amazing especially since their Teq Online PD trains teachers in educational practices across the spectrum.
 Many school tech upgrades have failed because of a lack of planning or ongoing professional development.
-You can access their full presentation slides.
+You can access their presentation slides for more details.

 - Decrease in prices